kimmy1991/teamProject/README.md

 appropriate error messages and validate the data coming in android app- i dont care what app you make database- we can pick from a few database, make some suggestions

+Specification for the database:

+A table called categories with the following fields

+ID(PK) Category(FK) application_name